jenkinsci/influxdb-query-plugin/README.md

   * **InfluxDB Password**  Password for InfluxDB user.

 Test connection would show you a count of available metrics.
 If the count shows 0 measurements, credentials are correct but database may be wrong.

 If credentials are incorrect you will receive an authentication error.

-## Job Post Build Configuration
+## Job Post Step Configuration

+	On Job, select **Add Post-build step**, select **Query InfluxDB** then configure:

   * **Check Name** Name for the check to be run, it is display in console for better understanding of performed check.
   * **Influx Query**  InfluxDB select query supposed to return 1 value.
     It can be a sum, count or function returning only one value.